Co-Bdt/timer-lafay/README.md

-# Stopwatch Lafay
+# Timer Lafay

-My remake of a sport stopwatch application "Chrono Lafay" not available anymore, in order to practice Flutter.
+My remake of a sport timer application "Chrono Lafay" not available anymore, in order to practice Flutter.